I am not a parent of a child born with an addiction to drugs and/or alcohol; I am a child born with an addiction to alcohol.

 So when I sat down to write this article, I was going to begin by researching parenting tips for parents who have children in this category.
 I was going to use my tried-and-true friend Google.
 Then I realized I had much better resources to utilize.
 I turned to a Facebook page I am a member of, and I gave this shout out:

 Hello friends!
 So I am going to be doing another article for Adoption.com, “Parenting a Child Born with an Addiction.”
-I am reaching out to get parents’ advice on the highs, the lows, and strategies of parenting your children.
+I am reaching out to get parents’ advice on the highs, the lows, and strategies for parenting your children.
 Thanks!

 I was pleased and appreciative of the responses I received, which I hope in turn will help those parents out there searching and hoping for strategies to help their children.